Agentic-Insights/codebase-context-spec/linters/typescript/README.md

 ai-context-lint <directory_to_lint>
 ```

-Replace `<directory_to_lint>` with the path to the directory containing your AI Context Convention files.
+Replace `<directory_to_lint>` with the path to the directory containing your Codebase Context Specification files.

 ## ✨ Features